On this page

 This section outlines how the College will respond to a report of conduct that could constitute Prohibited Conduct and determine what, if any, Supportive Measures and additional action is appropriate.
 The College retains the discretion to designate another appropriate College employee to satisfy the various roles set forth below and as appropriate to the role and situation at hand.

 (1) Reporting Prohibited Conduct.
-Any individual seeking to report allegations of Prohibited Conduct by a staff member of the College occurring in an education program or activity of the College may do so by reporting via the Sexual and Gender-Based Misconduct Reporting Form, or by contacting the Title IX Coordinator via mail, email (firstname.lastname@example.org), phone (508-286-3261), or in person at the Title IX Office.
-Individuals may submit the Sexual and Gender-Based Misconduct Form anonymously.
+Any individual seeking to report allegations of Prohibited Conduct by a staff member of the College occurring in an education program or activity of the College may do so by reporting via the Sexual and Gender-Based Misconduct Reporting Form, or by contacting the Title IX Coordinator via mail, email (email@example.com), phone (508-286-3261), or in person at the Title IX Office.
+Reports may also be made directly to the Deputy Title IX Coordinator, as defined above and including contact information above.
+Individuals Individuals may submit the Sexual and Gender-Based Misconduct Form anonymously.

 (2) Reporting Obligations.
-Employee obligations to report to the Title IX Coordinator allegations of Prohibited Conduct vary based on the role of the employee.
+Employee obligations to report to the Title IX Coordinator/Deputy Title IX Coordinator allegations of Prohibited Conduct vary based on the role of the employee.
 The following outlines employee reporting obligations.

-(b) Designated Officials, as defined above, as well as the College President, the Vice President of Finance and Administration, the Assistant Vice President of Legal Affairs, the Director of Counseling and Health Services, Campus Safety staff, SAIL and Residential Life staff, including area coordinators and residential advisors, Athletics Department staff, Academic Advising staff, including peer advisors , and the SMART Program Coordinator must, within forty-eight (48) hours, report to the Title IX Coordinator allegations of Prohibited Conduct that come to their attention.
+b.
+Designated Officials, as defined above, as well as the College President, the Vice President for Finance and Administration, the Associate Vice President of Legal Affairs, the Director of Counseling and Health Services, Campus Safety staff, SAIL and Residential Life staff, including area coordinators and residential advisors, Athletics Department staff, and Academic Advising staff, including peer advisors must, within forty-eight (48) hours, report to the Title IX Coordinator/Deputy Title IX Coordinator allegations of Prohibited Conduct that come to their attention.

-(c) All other staff and faculty (not listed in paragraph (a) and (b) above) may report to the Title IX Coordinator allegations of Prohibited Conduct that come to their attention.
-However, where an individual alleges that a faculty member, staff member, vendor, or volunteer has engaged in Prohibited Conduct, all staff (other than Confidential Resources) must, within forty-eight (48) hours, report the allegations to the Title IX Coordinator.
+c.
+All other staff and faculty (not listed in paragraph (a) and (b) above) may report to the Title IX Coordinator/Deputy Title IX Coordinator allegations of Prohibited Conduct that come to their attention.
+However, where an individual alleges that a faculty member, staff member, vendor, or volunteer has engaged in Prohibited Conduct, all staff (other than Confidential Resources) must, within forty-eight (48) hours, report the allegations to the Title IX Coordinator/Deputy Title IX Coordinator.

 - Policy on Retaliation.
-The Title IX Coordinator will inform the Complainant about the Policy’s prohibition of Retaliation and that the College will respond to any reports of retaliation promptly.
+The Title IX Coordinator/Deputy Title IX Coordinator will inform the Complainant about the Policy’s prohibition of Retaliation and that the College will respond to any reports of retaliation promptly.

 - Threat Assessment.
 The Title IX Coordinator, in consultation with other College administrators, will assess the reported conduct to determine whether the circumstances pose a threat to the health or safety of the College community and warrant the issuance of a Timely Warning, an Order of No Contact for any persons, or any other interim protections including the facilitation of an emergency removal or administrative leave in accordance with Section VII(6) of the Policy.